fabianokafor369/Course-selection-AI/README.md

 # AI
-An AI chatbot for course selection in Minerva Schools @ KGI
+An AI chatbot for course selection in Minerva Schools @ KGI written in Python and Pyswip- a prolog python framework